• Skip to main content

 At a minimum, you should clean your gutters and downspouts once per year.
 If you can only get around to it one time, I recommend right after your trees lose their leaves.

-If your house is underneath a heavy deciduous canopy, I suggest once during mid-fall, once after the trees are bare, and a quick follow-up after spring storms.
+Suppose your house is underneath a heavy deciduous canopy.
+In that case, I suggest once during mid-fall, once after the trees are bare, and a quick follow-up after spring storms.

 Before You Clean: Safety Precautions